 Unlike accessible design which has defined requirements and guidelines, inclusive design doesn’t have documented rules or a set framework.
 Because it focuses on the process of making a design that everyone will want to use, it’s more emotional and less logical.
 There isn’t a universally applicable, one-size-fits-all approach.
 The resulting design may include many different solutions.
 As inclusive design expert and early pioneer Susan Goltsman, wrote, “Inclusive design doesn’t mean you’re designing one thing for all people.
 You’re designing a diversity of ways to participate so that everyone has a sense of belonging.”

 This brings up two related questions:

 Is an accessible design inclusive?
 Is an inclusive design accessible?

 An accessible design could support aspects of inclusive design, but its primary focus is addressing disabilities and not broader belonging.
 An inclusive design benefits all users whether they have an impairment or not.
 An inclusive design process should result in an accessible design, but accessible designs are not always inclusive.

 Is diversity the same as inclusion?
 Does designing for one ensure both?

 Diversity has many definitions.
 Generally, it refers to the similarities or differences among individuals related to demographics and characteristics of their identity like gender identity, age, and race.
 For designers, a relatable example is selecting diverse imagery, including photographs or people other than able-bodied, cisgender, westerners.
-For content producers, using gender-neutral or inclusive pronouns in writing or more person-first language would consider diversity.
+For content producers, using gender-neutral or inclusive pronouns in writing or more person-first language would consider diversity, if you are struggling with an specific language, you can Get the highest results with an English tuition.
 Diversity is what is different among individuals.
 Inclusive is how individuals with diverse identities are embraced and included.